How to Get More Followers on Twitter – From Zero to Hero20 min read

 Engage with your target audience

-The humble hashtag was first brought to Twitter in 2007, with the purpose of ‘gathering discussions and online exchanges’ for specific topics and the same rules apply today.
+The humble hashtag was first brought to Twitter in 2007.
+Its purpose was ‘gathering discussions and online exchanges’ for specific topics.
+The same rules apply today.

-You can make your witty/intellectual remarks visible in trending conversations and start reeling in the likes, retweets and new followers.
+You can make your witty remarks visible in trending conversations and start reeling in the likes, retweets and new followers.

 Twitter Analytics can, again, be a great tool to find the top-performing hashtags related to your business.